 Carpet area is the area that can actually be covered by a carpet, or the area of the apartment excluding the thickness of inner walls.
 Carpet area does not include the space covered by common areas such as lobby, lift, stairs, play area, etc. Carpet area is the actual area you get for use in a housing unit.
 So when you are in search of a house, look at the carpet area and then make your decision, because that is the number that will give you an idea of the actual space at your disposal.
-Focusing on the carpet area will help you understand the usable area in the kitchen, bedroom, living room, etc. Nowadays, many builders don’t even mention carpet area at first, and usually charge on the basis of built-up area or super built-up area.
+Focusing on the carpet area will help you understand the usable area in the kitchen, bedroom, living room, etc. Nowadays, many builders do not even mention carpet area at first and usually charge on the basis of built-up area or super built-up area.
 Carpet area is usually around 70% of the built-up area.

 Super Built-Up Area

-Super Built-up area is a builder’s BFF!
+Super built-up area is a builder’s BFF!
 It is the area calculated by adding the built-up area and common area that includes the corridor, lift lobby, lift, etc. In some cases, builders even include amenities such as a pool, garden and clubhouse in the common area.
-A Developer/Builder charges you on the basis of the super built-up area which is why it is also known as ‘saleable’ area.
+A developer/builder charges you on the basis of the super built-up area which is why it is also known as ‘saleable’ area.

 When there is more than one apartment on a floor, the super built-up area is calculated in a different manner.
 Let us assume this is the case.

-— The area of Apartment 1 is 1000 square feet
+— The area of Apartment 1 is 1,000 sq ft

-— The area of Apartment 2 is 2000 square feet
+— The area of Apartment 2 is 2,000 sq ft

-Considering the fact that Builders and Developers usually price their apartments based on super built-up or ‘saleable’ area, being unaware of the fundamental difference between carpet area and built-up area and other terms leaves one running blind.
+Considering the fact that builders and developers usually price their apartments based on super built-up or ‘saleable’ area, being unaware of the fundamental difference between carpet area and built-up area and other terms leaves one running blind.
 Often the actual usable area is much lower than the super built-up area.
-Some Builders take into account the carpet area while charging you, but this is only in the rarest of the rare cases.
+Some builders take into account the carpet area while charging you but this is only in the rarest of the rare cases.
 90% of the developers calculate the base cost on the basis of the super built-up area; the more the amenities the higher the super built-up area.